-If you've been checking out different apartments lately, you may have noticed that some apartment communities have a pet policy that states "breed restrictions apply."
+If you've been checking out different apartments in Tallahasee, you may have noticed that some apartment communities have a pet policy that states "breed restrictions apply."
 What do breed restrictions really mean, and why do they exist?
 Understanding different apartments' pet policies is the first step to finding a great fit for you and your dog.
 Here's what you need to know about dog breed restrictions to aid you in your apartment search.

 An extra word of warning, in a college town like Tallahassee you'll want to pay extra attention to pet policies at apartments near FSU, TCC, and FAMU.
 Many student housing communities have extra rules in place regarding pets.
 For example, you'll want to make sure you let the leasing team know that you have a pet well in advance so that you can be roommate matched with individuals who have indicated that they do not have pet allergies.

 The most important thing you should know is that breed restrictions only apply to dogs.
 Breed restrictions limit which breed of dog renters are allowed to own while living in their apartment.
 These restrictions are independent of body weight, which some apartments limit as well.
 Some breeds are thought to be more likely to cause damage or physical harm because of their size and history of aggression.
 These breeds may be placed on a community's restriction list.
 If your dog is on an apartment's restriction list, the community will not allow you to sign a lease.

 Who Determines Breed Restriction?

 Even if your dog is a mix of multiple breeds, it may still land on an apartment's restriction list.

 Individual communities do not come up with restriction lists themselves, and cannot negotiate their breed restrictions.
 You may know your dog to be gentle and harmless, but insurance companies evaluate risks using the actuarial and claims data (frequency and number of bites, attacks, etc.) they've gathered over the years to determine which dog breeds are "high risk."